-Authority Site – Authority sites are high-quality sites that are seen as sources of industry expertise.
+Authority Site – Authority sites are high-quality sites seen as sources of industry expertise.
 A link from an authority site is an excellent way to boost your search engine ranking and give authority to your voice.

 Canonical Tag – A canonical tag helps prevent duplicate content issues by directing search engines to the “main” source of the content.
-If two pages on a website contain very similar or exactly the same content, the canonical tag will help distinguish which page should be featured in the index.
+If two pages on a website contain very similar or the same content, the canonical tag will help distinguish which page should be featured in the index.

 Canonical tags are placed in the Header section of the page’s HTML.
 Here’s an example of what you’d see: